Specific Health Concern >> Tendonitis

 In this video, Dr. Huntoon discusses the 4 Causes of All Health Concerns and helps you to understand that having any symptoms are not normal.

-Symptoms are the final stage of a problem and indicates disease and should never be ignored.
+Symptoms are the final stage of a problem after greater than 60 % loss of normal function and indicates disease is occurring and should never be ignored.

 Don't allow your tendonitis to become chronic.
 Have a consultation with Dr. Huntoon.